-3 cl hrs, 3 cr Traces the history of major cultures of the east and south Asia in the beginning of the 19th century.
+Traces the history of major cultures of the east and south Asia in the beginning of the 19th century.
 Regional and international economics, political and social events are treated comprehensively.
 Countries covered are China, Japan, India and those in southeast Asia.
 Emphasis is placed on the results of the interaction between western and Asian ways.
-Prerequisite: CUNY proficiency in reading and writing
+Prerequisite: CUNY proficiency in reading and writing reading and writing